Persons who reside or own real estate within the city limits of Carthage may obtain a library card at no charge.

 Patrons are responsible for the cost of all pages printed--including partial or unwanted pages.

-If you are unsure of how many pages a document will be printed on, please ask a staff member for help with the Print Preview feature to avoid paying for unnecessary copies.
+If you are unsure of how many pages a document will be printed on, please ask a staff member for help to avoid paying for unnecessary copies.

 Fax services are available at the Circulation Desk.